How Italians Do Christmas: The Italian Christmas Foods You’ll Find on Every Table

 Along with leftovers, some families also have new dishes for the day after Christmas.
 My friend Mario, from Calabria, always has leftover broth with pasta and leftover boiled beef, but then makes grilled sausages and broccoli rabe as a second course, and in the evening, crespelle—fried dough that can be stuffed with cheese or rolled in sugar.

-Hungry for more insights into Italian culture?
-Why not check out our amazing food tours, a great way to work up an appetite on your visit!
+Now that we’ve covered Italian Christmas foods, are you hungry for more insights into Italian culture?
+Why not check out our amazing food tours in Italy, a great way to work up an appetite on your visit!

 3 Comment